fatmonky/py109_practice_engine/README.md

 # What:
-This is a simple Command-Line Program to randomly generate practice questions from Launch School's PY101 curriculum questions, from the Launch School PY101 lessons and exercises.
+This is a simple Command-Line Program to randomly retrieve practice questions from Launch School's PY101 curriculum questions, from the Launch School PY101 lessons and exercises.

 # How to use: